squirrelsama/MongoQueryBuilder/README.md

 ### Okay, but this is slow, right?

 Not as bad as you might think.
 Yes, it's Reflection, it's Proxies, and by God it's enough magic to make most developers insta-wretch.
-But it's not that bad.
+But it's not that bad (I hope).
 Most everything is computed ahead of time and cached.
 All the method matching is done at bootstrap-time (rather than query execution time).
 I tried my mostly hardest to not place any obvious performance hits inside this codebase.

 There is a sanity test that keeps me honest here.
 It runs faster than 10ms total per database call (400ms total on my machine).
 If it turns out this thing is way slow,